 Trading fees can be associated with different types of investments, including stocks, mutual funds, exchange-traded funds or options.
 These fees can vary widely based on the type of security being traded and the broker.
 Some brokers may offer a discounted trading fee if you’re trading large volumes of stocks.

 Additionally, some brokers may charge a flat trade fee that kicks in regardless of how many shares you’re purchasing.
 Other brokers may charge the commission per share.
 The fee you pay to trade stock shares may be different from the one you pay to trade mutual funds, ETFs or options.
-With options trading, you may pay a base fee or a per contract fee.
+With options trading, you may pay a base fee or a per-contract fee.

-In terms of what all this costs, online trading fees can range from a few dollars to as much as $20 per trade, depending on the brokerage.
+In terms of all these costs, online trading fees can range from a few dollars to as much as $20 per trade, depending on the brokerage.
 These fees can be associated with stocks, mutual funds or ETFs.
 The typical industry standard fee for options trading is $0.65 to $1 per contract.

 If you’re trading through a traditional brokerage, the fee may be much higher.
 A full-service broker may charge $100 or more to execute trades on your behalf.
 Full-service brokers can offer expert investment advice but it may be difficult to justify the higher costs if you’re not earning comparatively higher returns.